Nurse Practitioner Salary (2026): Average Pay by State, Specialty & Experience

 Sources: MSSNY , Salary.com

-The Takeaway: The range is enormous.
+The Takeaway: The salary range is substantial.
 Where you fall depends on three primary factors: specialty, location, and experience.
 Let's examine each.

 Salary by NP Specialty - Which Roles Pay Most?